silnrsi/wstr/src/content/docs/scrlang/unicode/berf-unicode.md

 | Blocks | Character Range | Added in Unicode Version | Unicode Chart |
 | ------ | --------------- | ------------------------ | ------------- |
 | Beria Erfe   | 16EA0..16EDF | 17.0 | [U16EA0.pdf](https://www.unicode.org/charts/PDF/U16EA0.pdf) |

+## Characters

+Since encoding of the script, no new characters have been added.

 ## Proposals and documents